All Episodes

 I like hearing your show.

-I like what you're saying for Rush, and thanks for your service, by the way, to America.
+And thanks for your service, by the way, to America.

-Thank you for all of the above, sir.
+Thank you for all the above, sir.

 I very much appreciate that.